vikramkh/course-website-16fa/index.md

         -   If you find a terminal on which somebody else has logged in and forgot to log out, you *must* log them out.
-        -   When somebody else is typing a password in front of you *must* look out the window, or at your shoes, or at the picture of Brad Pitt or Angelina Jolie that you carry on your keychain.
+        -   When somebody else is typing a password in front of you *must* look out the window or at your shoes.
     -   Use any code downloaded from the Internet or sent to you by email, Facebook, text, Twitter, or even scribbled notes passed from hand to hand. :)